Debbie Ann Weiner

 Advisor for Club 678

 Juliet Barr joined the Temple Sholom team in September 2020, and comes with vast experience in Jewish Education.
 She has taught in Westchester, Rockland, Passaic, and Bergen Counties, and even as far away as Vancouver, Washington.
 Previously she co-founded Kadima, a multi-congregation Jewish High School program, and for many years, ran the Bergen Academy of Reform Judaism.
 Jewish Education is her passion and she loves to create lessons that are meaningful, fun and engaging.
 During her years of work with tween, teens and young adults she has created exciting programming for both in and out of the classroom.
 Juliet describes her style as experiential education: accessible, current, and tailored to her learners.
 During the pandemic she broadened her skills to include teaching online, gardening on her deck and playing guitar, all with varying degrees of success.
-Juliet lives in Ramsey with her husband.
+Juliet lives in Ramsey with her husband Michael and makes frequent visits to Boston to visit her new grandchildren.

 Meryle Handler